Australian rules football in the United States: Television, ESPN and the AFL: 1979–1990

 In 1987 an ambitious $10 million proposal from Perth magnate Errol Marron was put forward for a VFL expansion club based partly in Los Angeles named the Los Angeles Crocodiles with profits from increased television rights to fund a local league.
 Stadiums in the proposal included the Los Angeles Memorial Coliseum.
 In October 1987 Ross Oakley announced that the VFL had rejected the bid.

-Despite the rejected bid, the VFL showed a renewed interest in rekindling its US broadcast deal and scheduled more exhibition matches to grow the audience.
+Despite the rejected bid, the VFL showed a renewed interest in rekindling its U.S. broadcast deal and scheduled more exhibition matches to grow the audience.
 The locations played at were largely the product of the available venues more than anything.
 VFL and club promoters hyped their predictions of the crowds of more than 20,000, sending star players Darren Millane and Damian Bourke to promote the games, however the final attendance and interest fell way short of expectations.
 It wasn't until the league rebranded as the national AFL in 1990 and featured capital city branded teams from the Australian East and West coast that the league attracted a respectable attendance and interest.

 The first American born player in the AFL, Don Pyke (who moved to Western Australia in his youth) debuted for the West Coast Eagles in 1989 and later that year, the first African-American born player Sanford Wheeler debuted for the Sydney Swans.
-However, despite the investment into the market and the birth of the national AFL competition no US TV deal was forthcoming.
+However, despite the investment into the market and the birth of the national AFL competition no U.S. TV deal was forthcoming.

 Punt into America: 1991–1995

 In 1995, Darren Bennett – former Melbourne Football Club player was recruited by the San Diego Chargers.
 He went on to become one of the most successful punters in the history of the NFL.
-His popularity as an ex-Australian also considerably increased the awareness of Australian Rules in the US, as excerpts of him kicking goals in the AFL were sometimes shown on American television.
+His popularity as an ex-Australian also considerably increased the awareness of Australian Rules in the U.S., as excerpts of him kicking goals in the AFL were sometimes shown on American television.
 Since Bennett, other Australian rules players have followed, having a small effect of exposing the Australian game to Americans.

 Against the flow, Essendon Football Club coach Kevin Sheedy enticed former Oakland Raiders National Football League player Dwayne Armstrong to switch codes to Australian rules.
 The experiment was largely unsuccessful, with Armstrong not debuting at senior level, but nevertheless created media interest in Australia about the possibility of American athletes playing the Australian game.